devmailar/devmailar/README.md

 <img src="https://github.com/devmailar/devmailar/assets/83369389/98cca079-8da3-41ce-803c-92b8cad67fd7" alt="code" width="200" />

 👋  Hi, I'm Stoic, autonomous, proactive full-stack developer who seeks for new opportunities and spaces for growth.
-If you like to you can check out my [Portfolio](https://lkoivunen.netlify.app) and [LinkedIn](https://www.linkedin.com/in/koivunenleo/) to get better sense of my expertise and past experience.
+If you like to you can check out my [LinkedIn](https://www.linkedin.com/in/koivunenleo/) to get better sense of my expertise and past experience.